svhum/radioastro-summer/README.md

 To apply you must be eligible for an [NSERC Undergraduate Student Research Award](https://www.ece.utoronto.ca/undergraduate-students/undergraduate-research-awards/nserc-undergraduate-student-research-awards-usras/), which requires you to to be a Canadian citizen (or PR), and have a CGPA of at least 3.

-Interested students should contact [sean.hum@utoronto.ca](mailto://sean.hum@utoronto.ca) with a copy of their CV and unofficial transcripts.
+Interested students should contact [sean.hum@utoronto.ca](mailto://sean.hum@utoronto.ca) with a copy of their CV and unofficial transcripts by **Friday, March 10**.
 Selected applicants will be asked to apply for an NSERC USRA, which is due March 17, 2023 in the Undergraduate Office, using the link provided above.